kdwils/blog/content/posts/goodbye-ingress-nginx.md

 In both of these scenarios, I wanted to be able to create HTTPRoutes from any namespace, and let the gateway handle terminating TLS.

-The certificateRefs are the secrets that cert-manager will create for us.
-They do not need to exist beforehand.
-If you're not using cert-manager (or any other automation), you need to create the secrets manually.
+The certificateRefs are the secrets that cert-manager will create if you annotate the gateway with `cert-manager.io/cluster-issuer`.

+If you're not using cert-manager (or any other automation), you need to create the secrets manually like I did above.

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1